TurboDario/parkar-site/README.md

 ## License

-The site content is © 2025 TurbomonguerDev.
-Styles may be reused freely for your app landing.
+© 2025 TurbomonguerDev.
+Content may be adapted for your app.